microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

   > **Note:** Depending the account being used to log in to ADX portal, Azure AD tenant of that account may have conditional access policies enabled and might prevent log in to ADX Dashboards from the Client VM as this VM is not managed by your organization.

-- On your computer open browser of your choice or on the Client VM open Edge browser and log in to [ADX Dashboards](https://dataexplorer.azure.com/).
+- On your local machine open the browser of your choice OR on the Client VM open the Edge browser and log in to [ADX Dashboards](https://dataexplorer.azure.com/).
 Use the same user account that you deployed Jumpstart Agora in your subscription.
 Failure to use the same account will prevent access to the ADX Orders database to generate reports.

 - Once you log in to ADX dashboards, click on Dashboards in the left navigation to import PoS Orders dashboard report.